 And they are good.
 One is highest resolution, the other

-is a little lower but nonetheless fantastic stereo pair taken at a slightly
+a little lower, but nonetheless a fantastic stereo pair taken from different angles.

-click images for a larger version from the HiRise site
+click images to see larger versions from the HiRise site

 Over the years many people have written many things and